 And because readers are often sensitive about length of a book, you could list that as well.
 This is especially good if you have a lot of books, some of them being novellas and others full-length.
 And again, book length tends to be pretty genre specific, too.
 Meaning that readers of genre tend to like novellas, as well as full-length books and some readers will buy both!

-And finally, it goes without saying that your book description is the single most important piece of your Amazon real estate (other than your outstanding book cover and book title) so make good use of it.
-Don’t lead your book description off with some meandering sentence that will never sell books, instead use your elevator pitch right up front.
+And finally, it goes without saying that your book description is the single most important piece of your Amazon real estate (other than your outstanding book cover and book title).
+So make good use of it.
+Don’t lead your book description off with some meandering sentence that will never sell a book.
+Instead use your elevator pitch right up front.
 What’s an elevator pitch?
 Well, it’s a short, punchy, smart, enticing blurb that will get your reader to say: I want more!
 Here are some great examples:

-I find some of the best examples of this by trolling the bestseller list on Amazon and also, as you no doubt noticed, also the romance fiction market, because these authors tend to be more willing to experiment and play around with their book page, as you’ve no doubt noticed.
+I find some of the best examples of this by trolling the bestseller list on Amazon.
+And, as you no doubt noticed, also the romance fiction market, because these authors tend to be more willing to experiment and play around with their book page.
 And yes, I used a number of fiction examples but most, if not all, of these will work for any genre, fiction or non-fiction.
 You just have to get creative and use the real estate that Amazon has given you.
 And my recommendation is that you use every square inch of it.
 Once you get the reader onto your page, you must do everything you can to keep them there!

 One last cool option, remember to pull in accolades from other sites or platforms.
-For example, Goodreads has Listopia, and we’ve had clients make it into the top 10 for their category/list on Listopia – which is huge, it’s all based on reader and user votes – and this is something worth bragging about!
-Reviews and awards aren’t the only things worth mentioning in your book description, keep that in mind, get creative.
+For example, Goodreads has Listopia.
+And we’ve had clients make it into the top 10 for their category/list on Listopia – which is huge.
+And since it’s all based on reader and user votes, this is something worth bragging about!
+Reviews and awards aren’t the only things worth mentioning in your book description.
+So keep that in mind, and get creative.
 If you’re unfamiliar with Listopia get a quick intro by reading this post.